StephanHoyer/modelz/README.md

 })
 ```

-This creates a Schema for a model `foo`. `foo` then will have five properties.
+This creates a Schema for a model `dogModel`. `dogModel` then will have four properties.

-To create the model simply
+To create the model simply do:

 ```
 function dogModel(foo) {